MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/communication.md

 ## How we calculate the score

-For Communication, we provide a primary insight, which contains the key metrics associated with communication in your org, combined with a scoring heuristic for using these metrics to calculate your score.
+For Communication, we provide a primary insight, which contains the key metrics associated with communication in your org, combined with a scoring model for using these metrics to calculate your score.

 ### Primary insight